 a) We will respond to any SARs within a month of receipt.
 However, this may be extended by up to two months if the SAR is complex and/or if numerous requests are made.

-b) All SARs will be handled by the DPO
+b) All SARs will be handled by the Company Directors

 c) There is no fee for handling normal SAR requests.
 However, D&D reserves the right to charge a reasonable fee for additional copies of information that has already been supplied to a data subject, and for requests that are manifestly unfounded or excessive, particularly if it repetitive.

-d) Staff members who wish to make a SAR should use a Subject Access Request Form and send it to D&D’s Data Protection Officer (DPO)
+d) Staff members who wish to make a SAR should use a Subject Access Request Form and send it to D&D’s Company Directors.

 3. The right to rectification – D&D will ensure that all personal data collected, processed and held by is kept accurate and up-to-date.
 Data subjects have the right to request rectification of personal data.
 The accuracy of data will be checked at the time it is collected and at regular intervals thereafter.